by Jack Cowles

 “I’m helping in my free time.
 I think that you cannot change the government, the only thing that you can do is to save the refugees in their daily life.
 To go there, to speak with them to make them realise that some people care about them because they feel like they are forgotten from society.
 That nobody cares about their suffering.
 I think the only thing we can do is to open minds”. – Paloma, a Spanish volunteer in Thessaloniki.

 On Tuesday 27th December 2016 two Spanish volunteers were arrested for helping eight refugees to escape from Greece.
-They are being put under a lot of pressure with the law meaning that officers of the law are trying to do them for as much excuses as possible but the two volunteers are not alone.
+They are being put under a lot of pressure with the law meaning that officers of the law are trying to do them for as many excuses as possible but the two volunteers are not alone.
 After the event on Tuesday 27th many other volunteers working in camps as well as the supporting citizens from numerous countries all over the world have become furious at the European Union`s attitude towards human rights and have started demonstrations.

 The demonstration that took place in Aristotelous Square, in Thessaloniki, was a small one but this did not mean that it was not powerful.